Frontier Research Institute for Interdisciplinary Sciences

 On Selecting a Mentor

-In the recruitment of Assistant Professors at Frontier Research Institute for Interdisciplinary Sciences (FRIS), applicants should select a professor or associate professor of the University (but not a visiting or specially appointed professor) as their mentor.
-To select a mentor, The TOHOKU UNIVERSITY Researchers website at the URL below or the websites of each graduate school or research institute are helpful.
+To apply for the position of Assistant Professor at Frontier Research Institute for Interdisciplinary Sciences (FRIS), applicants must select a full-time professor or associate professor at Tohoku University as their mentor (visiting or specially appointed professors are not eligible).
+To find a mentor at Tohoku University, The TOHOKU UNIVERSITY Researchers website at the URL below and the websites of each graduate school or research institute can be helpful.

 # TOHOKU UNIVERSITY Researchers: